ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 tags : [fractal trap, SiebenApp]
 ---

-As a software developer, have you ever faced such situation?
+As a software developer, have you ever faced such a situation?
 I bet you have.

 You start to implement some feature in your project.
 At the beginning, it looks very simple and innocent.
 But as you get in, few obstacles appear.
 You try to overcome them - and find new and new ones!
-Suddently it appears that your simple task has grown in size for **multiple** times.
+Suddenly it appears that your simple task has grown in size for **multiple** times.

 ## Welcome to the _fractal trap_!